apapamarkou/linxpad/README.md

 ## Features

-- Full-screen grid of application icons, auto-populated from `.desktop` files
+- Full-screen grid of application icons
+- Drag-and-drop folder grouping
-- Folder grouping with drag-and-drop reordering
+- Drag-and-drop reordering
 - Multi-page navigation with page indicator dots
 - Integrated search — apps, files, and web
-- Settings panel for grid layout, font size, transparency, and launch mode
+- Settings panel
-- Live reload — detects new/removed applications automatically via filesystem watcher
+- Live reload — detects new/removed applications automatically
-- Single-instance enforcement with IPC messaging
 - Works on X11 and Wayland
+- Works on any desktop environment or window manager (even the tilling ones)

 ## Requirements